-- Note 8 assessment of impairment indicators for property and equipment; - Note 27(h)(iii) useful lives of property and equipment; - Notes 14 and 17 recognition and measurement of related party loans received on preferencial terms and write off of issued related party loans through equity. - Note 15 recognition of other transactions with the parent entity directly in equity.
+- Note 10 classification of land plot, located in Batumi, Georgia and respective construction in progress as inventory; - Note 8 assessment of impairment indicators for property and equipment; - Note 27(h)(iii) useful lives of property and equipment; - Notes 14 and 17 recognition and measurement of related party loans received on preferencial terms and write off of issued related party loans through equity. - Note 15 recognition of other transactions with the parent entity directly in equity.

-There are no assumptions and estimation uncertainties that have a significant risk of resulting in a material adjustment within the next financial year.
-Other significant judgements and estimates are included in the following notes:
+Information about assumptions and estimation uncertainties that have a significant risk of resulting in a material adjustment to the carrying amounts of assets and liabilities within the next financial year is included in the Note 8 (b) - impairment of Telegraph hotel cash generating unit.

-- Note 10 - valuation of investment property;
+Other significant judgements and estimates are included in Note 10 - valuation of investment property.